musti645/text-adventure-sama/README.md

 Triggering a RandomResponse Action returns a random response out of a list of responses.

-#### ObjectYielding Action ####
+#### ItemYielding Action ####

-Once an ObjectYielding Action is triggered, the player receives an object into her inventory.
+Once an ItemYielding Action is triggered, the player receives an Item into her inventory.

-#### ObjectConsuming Action ####
+#### ItemConsuming Action ####

-In order to trigger this an ObjectConsuming Action, the player needs to have a certain item in her inventory.
+In order to trigger this an ItemConsuming Action, the player needs to have a certain item in her inventory.
-The object is used once.
+The Item is used once.
 If it has got one Usage left, it will be removed from the inventory.

-#### ObjectRemoving Action ####
+#### ItemRemoving Action ####

-In order to trigger this an ObjectConsuming Action, the player needs to have a certain item in her inventory.
+In order to trigger this an ItemConsuming Action, the player needs to have a certain item in her inventory.
-The object is removed from the inventory without being used.
+The Item is removed from the inventory without being used.